LuisTorres262/Creating-a-Virtual-Machine/README.md

 12.)
 I am using a Mac so I will be using the Microsoft Remote Desktop app.
 Open the application and select "Add PC".
-14.)
-You should see the login pop-up, now paste that IP address into the pop-up, and hit connect.